This page was updated on November 11

 WHAT SHE WOULD DO

 Jara’s program promises to introduce a minimum income of $780 per month through gradual minimum wage increases, cash transfers to workers, and subsidies for small businesses.
-The program would carry an estimated cost of $300 million, according to her economic advisor.
+This initiative would carry an estimated cost of $300 million, according to her economic advisor.
 She has committed to modernizing the police, building five new prisons by 2033, and exercising presidential power to deploy the armed forces to protect Chile’s borders.
 Jara has stated that Venezuela has an authoritarian regime, and that if elected, she would “maintain the appropriate diplomatic relations” with Presidents Donald Trump and Javier Milei.

 IDEOLOGY